iceivannikov/iceivannikov/README.md

-## Hi! 👋 My neme is Viktor.
+## Hi! 👋 My name is Viktor.
 Welcome ✌️

 ## ⭐ About me ⭐
 *  I am 39 year old programmer from Moscow